Arnauld/retro-bdd-kata/README.md

  - Propose examples / scenarios to make sure we all understand the new behavior
  - Implement the new behavior behind a feature toggle with Cucumber-jvm or Specflow
+ - Refactor the code to make it simpler and using the right vocabulary!